Pandemic drugs shortages: What to do if your medicine is out of stock

 Unfortunately, you’ll only likely find out if this applies to you when you reach the pharmacy.
 If that happens, there are a few ways you may be able to obtain your prescription.

-But if the stock shortage will last for an extended period of time, and you cannot find a supply, your doctor may need to consider prescribing a different medication.
+But if the stock shortage lasts for an extended period and you cannot find a supply, your doctor may need to consider prescribing a different medication.

 Why are there shortages?